 All slats should be intact, not missing or cracked.

 Mattress should fit snugly.
-This means less than the width of 2 fingers between the edge of the mattress and the side of the crib.
+This means less than the width of two fingers between the edge of the mattress and the side of the crib.
+Only use the mattress provided with the crib.

 Mattress support should be securely attached to the head and footboards.